ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 Cellular APIs are structured based on main functionalities:

+- `CellularContext` is the main interface for application.
+Used to connect to operators APN.
-- `CellularNetwork` for cellular network features, such as preferred operator and APN.
+- `CellularNetwork` for cellular network features, such as registering and attaching to a network.
 - `CellularPower` for cellular hosted module power control, such as enabling power save.
 - `CellularInformation` to read the cellular hosted module type and firmware version.
 - `CellularSIM` to enter the PIN code and other SIM management functions.
 - `CellularSMS` to read and write SMS messages.

+CellularContext class can be easily instantiated with `CellularContext::get_default_instance()` which opens `CellularDevice` and via device opens `CellularContext`.
+Opening `CellularContext` via `get_default_instance` uses default values from mbed_app.json.
+Default values are not defined by default and must be overridden in mbed_app.json if they are needed:
+"target_overrides": {
+        "*": {
+            "nsapi.default-cellular-plmn": "\"12346\"",
+            "nsapi.default-cellular-sim-pin": "\"1234\"",
+            "nsapi.default-cellular-apn": "\"internet\"",
+            "nsapi.default-cellular-username": 0,
+            "nsapi.default-cellular-password": 0
+        }
+    }

 The CellularDevice class encloses cellular APIs.
 Therefore, to use any cellular API, you need to get CellularDevice first.
 You can then use CellularDevice to open and close cellular APIs, as Figure 3 illustrates.